 Our mission is to thread hope toward brighter futures and thread the love and grace of Christ into the lives of the folks we work alongside — so it only made sense to use "threaded" in our name.

 Threaded Leaf Project is a Christ-centered 501(c)(3) non-profit governed by our 5-member Board of Directors.
 We are not affiliated with any church, any other non-profit, business, or sending agency.
-We rely completely on merchandise sales and general donations made by individuals and organizations to help us continue our ministry.
-Since Threaded Leaf Project is 100% volunteer, 100% of all proceeds directly fund our Cambodian and International projects.
+We rely completely on general donations made by individuals and organizations to help us continue our ministry.
+Since Threaded Leaf Project is 100% volunteer, 100% of all proceeds directly fund our ministry.

 "He said to them, 'Go into all the world and preach the Gospel to all creation.'" — Mark 16:15